Package 'SparseArray'

 A single string specifying the requested type of the object.

-Normally, the SparseArray object returned by the constructor function has the same type() as x but the user can use the type argument to request a different type.
+By default, the SparseArray object returned by the constructor function has the same type() as x.
+However the user can use the type argument to request a different type.
 Note that doing:

 sa <- SparseArray(x, type=type)